Nura (operating system): Device support

-As of May 2020, over two hundred devices are able to boot the operating system, including 92 with WiFi support.
-This includes many smartphones and tablets that originally ran Android, as well as some Linux-based Nokia smartphones, such as the N900 and N9.
+As of February 2026 an estimated 723 device models are supported.
+This includes many smartphones and tablets that originally ran Android, some Windows 10 (or 8.1) Mobile based Lumia phones, as well as some Linux-based Nokia smartphones, such as the N900 and N9.
 After Corellium's Project Sandcastle ported the Linux kernel to some iPhone versions, postmarketOS was also seen to boot on it, although no persistent flashing is supported at the moment.
 As of May 2021, support for wearable devices (including Google Glass and smartwatches like the LG G Watch) has been improved through integration with the AsteroidOS user interface and work on mainline kernel for the LG G Watch R.

 In 2018, no devices were yet able to make phone calls with postmarketOS, although significant efforts were being made in this regard.
 By 2020, a number of devices were fully or mostly supported, including for phone calls, SMS messages and mobile data.
 These included the BQ Aquaris X5, Librem 5, Nokia N900, Motorola Moto G4 Play, Samsung Galaxy A3 (2015), Samsung Galaxy A5 (2015), and Wileyfox Swift.

 Furthermore, the PinePhone launched in 2020, with postmarketOS Community Edition as a first-party operating system.